ConstantRobotics-Ltd/UdpSocket/README.md

 ## Data receiver

 Test application shows how to create socket to read and send.
-Test application receives and shows info about sender.
+Test application receives data and shows info about sender.

 ```cpp
 #include <iostream>